Best Dental Assistant Schools in Indiana

 3. Confirm they meet Indiana and CODA requirements.

-4. Apply early to secure your spot in the next class.
+4. Apply early to confirm availability in the next class.

-With the right training, you can start your dental assisting career in less than a year.
+With the right training, you can start your dental assisting career in about a year.

 Sources: